HeyLynne/QuantAlbertNer/README.md

 ```

 ## Result
 We quantified albert in our own dataset.
 The inference speed increased 10% but the accuracy drops 3%.
+And the performance was 0.5% higher when we use focal loss.
+But the time cose increase 30%.

 ## Todo
 - Static quantify the model.